pnts/methodandmatter/source/words-make-worlds/how-to-lead-when-ai-does-almost-everything.html.md

 ---
 description: What is the role of leadership when AI is increasingly integrated into business practices?
-For leaders caught in the pressure for rapid AI adoption, this framework can bring clarity and purpose to how you think about the work of leadership in an AI world.
+This framework can bring clarity and purpose to how you think about the work of leadership in an AI world.
 keywords: leadership, organizations
 image: "og/og-words-make-worlds.png"